 Welcome to Indiana!
 When you become a resident of Indiana, you have 60 days to obtain a new Indiana driver's license if you hold a valid driver's license from another state.
 You must also transfer the titles and registrations of any vehicles you own from your previous state to Indiana.

-When you apply for an Indiana driver's license, you must surrender any valid driver's licenses that you hold from other states.
+When you apply for an Indiana driver's license, you must surrender any valid identification card, permit or driver's licenses that you hold from other states.

 If you do not hold a valid driver's license from another state, you must hold an Indiana learner's permit for 180 days before you may obtain an Indiana driver's license.
 You may not drive in Indiana with an out-of-state learner's permit.